 Healthcare recruitment should be an ongoing, year-round activity with the goal of filling new positions in a timely manner, without too many delays.

-To create a comprehensive healthcare recruitment plan for your facility, use SeniorLivingU’s Recruiting and Hiring the Best manual for instruction on how to create a recruitment plan, attract qualified applicants, screen for star performers, and make the final selection.
+To create a comprehensive healthcare recruitment plan for your facility, use SeniorLivingU’s Management Reference For Executive Directors manual for instruction on how to create a recruitment plan, attract qualified applicants, screen for star performers, and make the final selection.